Minn Matsuda: Later life and death

 Matsuda was a witness of the 9/11 attack on the World Trade Center.
 From her ninth-floor residence, she personally witnessed the second jet striking the tower.
-In an interviewed piece by Chisun Lee, Matsuda recounted her shocking experience and its connection to the traumatic memory of the Japanese-American Internment during Ward War II.
+In an interviewed piece by Chisun Lee, Matsuda recounted her shocking experience and its connection to the traumatic memory of the Japanese-American Internment during World War II.
 She believed that the post-9/11 government put Muslim Americans under scrutiny, just as it had with Japanese and Japanese Americans after Pearl Harbor.
 Matsuda raised concerns of how the political climate might have normalized and perhaps promoted racial discrimination.

 Matsuda died on August 6, 2003, at the age of 92.